Jan Schakowsky: Women's issues

-Opposition to Iraq War
+Opposition to the Iraq War

 Schakowsky was outspoken in her opposition to the Iraq War.
-She was one of the earliest and most emphatic supporters of U.S. Senator Barack Obama before he won the 2004 Illinois Democratic primary election, and actively supported his bid for the 2008 Democratic presidential nomination.
+She was one of the earliest and most emphatic supporters of U.S. senator Barack Obama before he won the 2004 Illinois Democratic primary election, and actively supported his bid for the 2008 Democratic presidential nomination.
 On February 7, 2007, she introduced the Iraq and Afghanistan Contractor Sunshine Act (H.R.
 897) in the House of Representatives, seeking information from leading federal agencies on their contracts for work in Iraq and Afghanistan.
 The bill was not enacted.

+Banning export of horses for slaughter

+In March 2013, Schakowsky and Representative Pat Meehan introduced the Safeguard American Food Exports (SAFE) Act, which would have prohibited the sale or transport of equines in interstate or foreign commerce to be slaughtered for human consumption.
+Schakowsky reintroduced the legislation in subsequent Congresses throughout the remainder of her tenure.

 Climate change

 In hearings held by the House Energy and Commerce Subcommittee in July 2006, Schakowsky expressed concern that a report from the National Academy of Sciences showing discrepancies among scientists studying global warming might be "used in a way to discredit the whole notion that our country and the rest of the industrialized and developing world ought to do anything about global warming".